 - Buy a business: Buying a business is another option that is not for the faint-hearted – especially given the uncertainty of the Coronavirus situation.
 But if you have a great business idea and you are not risk-averse, it could work for you and provide a source of income in the coming years.

 - Stocks and shares: Stocks and shares can provide you with the best return on 200k investment plans.
-They do, however, carry a degree of risk, something we will now look at in more detail.
+However, they carry a degree of risk, something we will now look at in more detail.

 Are stocks and shares the best place to invest 200k?